-Particulars As at March 31, 2020 As at March 31, 2019 As at April 1, 2018
+part of the second of the seco As at As at

-Trade receivables 40.00
+Particulars March 31, 2021 March 31, 2020

-Cash and cash equivalents 19.00 30.23 48.00
+Trade receivables 10.55 19.00

-Bank balances other than cash and cash equivalents 36.26 49.87 51.50
+Cash and cash equivalents 36.06 36.26

-Loans 17.75 73.25 78.50
+Bank balances other than cash and cash equivalents 10.00 17.75

-Other financial assets 36.50 32.00 19.50
+Loans 36.50 36.60

-Other financial assets 104.87 48.85 46.47
+Other financial assets 105.95 104.87

-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers.
+Credit risk is the risk of financial loss to the Company If a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers.

 The Company's credit risk is primarily to the amount due from customer and investments.
 The Company maintains a defined credit policy and monitors the exposures to these credit risks on an ongoing basis.
-Credit risk on cash and cash equivalents is limited as the Company generally invests in deposits with scheduled commercial banks with high credit ratings assigned by domestic credit rating
+Credit risk on cash and cash equivalents is limited as the Company generally invests in deposits with scheduled commercial banks with high credit ratings assigned by domestic credit rating agencies.